ginarice136/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first; optimize only when necessary, based on performance measurements and profiling data.
 Remember that clarity and simplicity often lead to better long-term efficiency."

 This quote by computer scientist Donald Knuth emphasizes that striving to optimize code too early in the development process can introduce unnecessary complexity and bugs.
 It's more prudent to ensure your code is correct and well-structured initially, and then address performance issues if and when they become a measurable bottleneck.

+# 2024-02-24
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that clarity and simplicity often lead to better performance in the long run."

+In more words, this quote emphasizes that striving to optimize code too early in the development process can introduce unnecessary complexity and bugs.
+It's more efficient to write clear and straightforward code initially, then optimize specific parts based on actual performance metrics, rather than speculative assumptions about where bottlenecks might be.